Trandafir Writing Competition

 The winning essay will be published in Transnational Law & Contemporary Problems, a journal of the University of Iowa College of Law.

-All students currently enrolled in a law or graduate degree program from any institution in the world are eligible.
+All students currently enrolled in law or graduate degree programs.

 (2) There is no minimum page requirement.
 The essay must not exceed 50 pages, including footnotes.

 (3) Citations should follow rules published in THE BLUEBOOK: A UNIFORM SYSTEM OF CITATION (Columbia Law Review Ass’n et al. eds., 20th ed.
 2015).

 (4) For electronic submissions, attach your essay (MS Word 97 or higher) to an e-mail message that includes your name, address, phone number, e-mail address, name of the school you attend, and the title of your essay.
 No personal identification information should appear on your essay.

 (5) For submissions by mail, provide a cover letter that includes your name, address, telephone number, e-mail address, the name of the school you attend, and the title of your essay.
 No personal identification information should appear on your essay.

 (6) No essay shall be eligible which has been published or has an outstanding commitment for publication.